 Implement checks to limit the size of input strings so that they do not exceed the expected length.

-Limit the number of input arguments to the expected values.

 Review the Python format string specifiers and do not allow formats that should not be input by the user.

 6.65 Modifying constants [UJO]